Humboldt-Penguin/Humboldt-Penguin/README.md

 ---
 ## 1. Software

-[RedPlanet](https://github.com/Humboldt-Penguin/redplanet) ([website](https://humboldt-penguin.github.io/redplanet/)) — A Python package which provides accessible, easy-to-use, and out-of-the-box tools for working with various Mars geophysical datasets.
-Key features include:
+[RedPlanet](https://github.com/Humboldt-Penguin/redplanet) ([website](https://humboldt-penguin.github.io/redplanet/)) — an open-source Python library for working with various Mars geophysical datasets.
+We aim to streamline data analysis/visualization workflows for beginners and experts alike, so you spend less time hunting/wrangling data and more time doing cool science! _KEY FEATURES:_

 - **Crater database** which unifies [1] comprehensive database of craters D>=1km, [2] crater ages from both Hartmann and Neukum isochron-fitting, and [3] official/up-to-date IAU crater names.
 - **Digital elevation models** up to 200m resolution with memory-mapping, parallelization, and chunking for high-performance.
 - **Mohorovičić discontinuity** (crust-mantle interface) models and derived **crustal thickness** maps — models are parameterized by north/south crustal density, reference interior models, and crustal thickness beneath the InSight lander with a total of ~20,000 valid combinations.